List of FIBA Europe and Euroleague Basketball club competition winners

 Real Madrid BC European trophies displayed in the club's museum.

-The FIBA Europe is the governing body for Basketball in Europe; along with the Euroleague Basketball Organization and the ULEB they organize four main active club competitions for men: the Euroleague (formerly European Cup), the EuroCup Basketball, FIBA Champions League and the FIBA Europe Cup.
+The FIBA Europe is the governing body for Basketball in Europe; along with the Euroleague Basketball Organization and the ULEB they organize five main active club competitions for men: the Euroleague (formerly European Cup), the EuroCup Basketball, the EuroLeague SuperCup, the FIBA Champions League and the FIBA Europe Cup.
 There are also another four former FIBA Europe club competitions: FIBA Saporta Cup (1966–2002), FIBA Korać Cup (1971–2002), FIBA EuroCup Challenge (2002–2007) and FIBA EuroChallenge (2003–2015).
 The European Basketball Club Super Cup and the FIBA SuproLeague are considered semi–official tournaments by FIBA Europe and thus not included in this list.

-Spanish side Real Madrid have won a record total of 17 titles in European competitions, seven more than Italian club Cantù.
-The Italian clubs along with the Spanish have won the most titles (44) each, ahead from Greece (19).
+Spanish side Real Madrid have won a record total of 18 titles in European competitions, seven more than Italian club Cantù.
+The Spanish clubs have won the most titles (46) ahead of clubs from Italy (44) and from Greece (20).

 Winners

 By club

-The following table lists all the men's clubs that have won at least one European major club competition, and is updated as of 25 May 2025 (in chronological order).
+The following table lists all the men's clubs that have won at least one European major club competition, and is updated as of 25 May 2026 (in chronological order).